-This article aims to provide an overview AcuteOtitisMedia – including associated clinical signs, investigations, management and possible complications.
-This condition is one of the most frequent diagnoses for children seeking acute medical care and, as such, it is imperative that we have a good understanding of it!
+This article aims to provide an overview of acute otitis media – including associated clinical signs, investigations, management and possible complications.
+This condition is one of the most frequent diagnoses for children seeking acute medical care.

 The middleear is one of three major components of the ear.
 The middle ear is located within the petrous temporal bone, between the tympanic membrane and the lateral aspect of the inner ear (see diagram).
 Its chief function is to transmit vibrations from the external ear to the inner ear where they are interpreted as sounds.

 The middle ear contains the three smallest bones in the body – the ossicles.
 The largest of these is the malleus (colloquially – ‘the hammer’) which is attached to the tympanic membrane by its handle.
 The malleus articulates with the incus (‘the anvil’), which in turn attaches to the stapes.
 The stapes (‘the stirrup’) is the smallest of the ossicles and joins the inner ear at the oval window.